-I was born on 31st of December 1949 in Adamawa Song Local Government in a small village just about 9 miles from Song, a village.
+I was born on the thirty-first of December 1949 in Adamawa Song Local Government in a small village just about nine miles from Song, a village.
 I went through my education.
 From my village to the district where I attended my primary school, it’s like 20 miles.

 So I said where is that Umuahia?
 And since [hearing] that name, I thought it was in Saudi Arabia until later in my education I remembered that Umuahia is in Imo State.

 That was before the war.
 We were living in peace in Nigeria.

 My daughter reminded me, of a story I told her from back in 1966, 1967.
 That was when I was in Maiduguri attending to Women’s Teacher’s College.
 You know we had very few Nigerian teachers.
 American, British teachers.
 So during the Biafra, I remember there was a day when we went out behind the classes, the compound, we saw one Igbo guy, killed.
 Why, because when they learned that they were killing different tribes and so on, that’s why the Maiduguri people, women they will get into their houses, killing them too.

 So this is how they tried to run.
 The police caught most of them, put them in their command, you know they have a very big place where they kept them in rooms, the Igbo guys.
 So I remember, also, this American lady.
 She used to make us cook, making rice and stew, making okro soup or whatever.
 We used to carry it to the police offices, whatever you call it, where they will give the Igbo guys [the food] until when they get a bus to be taken back to their states [in the southeast].
 We used to cook for them.
 We would even buy lots of bread.
 We will take to the Igbo guys, who were caught.
 Most of them were killed.
 So, the ones that escaped are the ones that we used to cook for.